pa11y/pa11y.github.io/pages/home.md

 ## Other ways to use Pa11y

-  - ### [Koa11y]
-	A desktop application for Windows, OSX, and Ubuntu that lets you start using Pa11y with just a few clicks.
+  - [Koa11y] is a desktop application for Windows, OSX, and Ubuntu that lets you start using Pa11y with just a few clicks.
 Great if you're not a developer and you just need a simple way to use Pa11y from your desktop computer without worrying about source code and complicated setup!

 ## Get involved